Lemon Law In Singapore: 7 Facts All Consumers Must Know

-No one likes buying a defective product.
-Think about it: You’ve saved up enough to finally buy a new 4K TV, only for it not to work as advertised.
-Making things worse is the fact the merchant is unresponsive and isn’t willing to give you a refund.
+No one likes the frustration of purchasing a defective product.
+Imagine saving up to buy that new 4K TV, only to find it doesn’t work as advertised.
+To make matters worse, the merchant is unresponsive and refuses to offer a refund.
+It’s a situation that can leave you feeling hopeless.

 You may think all hope is lost, but not quite.
 You can use Singapore’s Lemon Law to try to get some recourse from the seller or merchant.